jchristenbury/simplesimple/README.md

 Internal Customizaton using the Theme Options Panel Speed

+TO DO:
+Post thumbnails;
+Search results;
+Archives;

 = = = = = = = = = = = = = = = = = = = = = = = = = = = =

+5.22.2014
+Rewrote header.php;
+Rewrite index.php to include all current functions & features using output only.
+Very little markup;